jjungreithmeir-tgm/Dotfiles-and-Configs/README.md

 - `maxima_tempfiles.sh` ...
 Adds maxima config file so that it stops leaving files in the home directory
 - `fix_unknown_media_type.sh` ...
 Fixes an annoying error that stems from KDE Cachegrind and it's dependencies and always prints messages when using pacman.
 - `font_fontrendering.sh` ...
 Enables smooth font rendering.
+- `htmlWatchdog.sh` ...
+Takes a given url and downloads the html page.
+It then saves the page and creates a checksum which can be compared at later stages to check if the site has changed.
+Is primarily used in an automated Jenkins Job which checks semi-dead sites for updates.

 ## Notes